Mike3rd/mturko_vercel/content/page/toby2.md

 (Left 4)

-> Toby woke to a flap-flap-flap sound,
+> Toby woke up to a flap-flap sound,
 As Cheezy Crow landed on a dumpster mound:
 "Hey, pup!
 I've flown over bridge and street -
 There's a shelter past the toll bridge, where dogs and humans meet!"